ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 context, you invalidate the backward context and thus your code is more about the *line context* than any other context.

-### 6. Static typing if you can

-Because nobody likes dynamic typing.
-It only leads to awful code.
-A bonus if the typing is strong, i.e., you cannot assign `"cat"` to an `int`, which you can in C (though modern compilers will produce a warning).

-### 7. Lazy evaluation is your friend

-Generators like `yield` in C# or Python are a fantastic way of making code that would otherwise be ineffiecnt become lean and efficient.
-Lazy evaluation may not be as pervasive in those languages as it is in Haskell, where everything is lazily evaluated, but where it can be used, it can be used to a great effect.

----

-I attribute most of these changes to learning functional programming.
-These paradigms aren't unlearnable without learning functional programming, on the contrary, I think some of these are a result of careful scrutiny and focus on producing good code, avoiding bad patterns and anti-patterns.

 ## Effects on quality